fairlearn/fairlearn/docs/user_guide/mitigation.rst

 possible that non-linear relationships exist in the data.
 Therefore, we expect this to be most appropriate as a preprocessing step for (generalized) linear models.

-In the example below, a subset of the `adult dataset <https://www.openml.org/d/1590>`_ is loaded and the correlation between sex and the non-sensitive features is removed.
+In the example below, the `Diabetes 130-Hospitals <https://www.openml.org/d/43874>`_ is loaded and the correlation between the African American race and the non-sensitive features is removed.
+This dataset contains more races, but for the cause of this example we will only focus on the African American race.
 This procedure will drop the sensitive features from the dataset.

 .. doctest:: mitigation
     :options:  +NORMALIZE_WHITESPACE